 If you’re interested in becoming a member of the United Court of Austin, please read over the Frequently Asked Questions below, and fill out the membership information form.
 You will be contact by a member of our board who will let you know how to proceed.
-Membership dues are $20 per year and are due at the time your official membership application is submitted.
-Or, if two members live in the same household, you can submit your dues as a couple and receive a discount.
-Membership dues for a couple are $30 for one year.
+Membership dues are $10 per year and are due at the time your official membership application is submitted.

 Frequently Asked Questions